hardkrai/hardkrai/README.md

-- 👋 Hi, I’m @hardkrai
+- 👋 Hi, I’m Hardik
 - 👀 I’m interested in design and development
 - 🌱 I’m currently learning react and nodejs
 - 💞️ I’m looking to collaborate on web application projects